armory/docs/content/en/armory-enterprise/armory-admin/artifacts-github-connect.md

 If you actually want to use a file from the GitHub commit in your pipeline, you'll need to configure GitHub as an artifact source in Spinnaker.

 Many of the commands below have additional options that may be useful (or possibly required).
-If you need more detailed help, take a look at the
-[Halyard command reference](https://www.spinnaker.io/reference/halyard/commands/#hal-config-artifact-github) if you're deploying Spinnaker with Halyard.

 ### Enable GitHub artifacts